1884 United States presidential election: Greenback Party nomination

-The 3rd Greenback Party National Convention assembled in English's Opera House in Indianapolis, Indiana.
-Delegates from 28 states and the District of Columbia attended.
-The convention nominated Benjamin F. Butler for president over its Party Chairman Jesse Harper on the first ballot.
-Absolom M. West was nominated unanimously for vice president, and subsequently was also endorsed by the Anti-Monopoly Party.
+The third Greenback National Convention assembled in English's Opera House in Indianapolis, Indiana.
+Delegates from 28 states and the District of Columbia were in attendance.
+The convention nominated former Massachusetts Governor Benjamin Butler for president over chairman Jesse Harper on the first ballot.
+Mississippi State Senator Absolom M. West was nominated unanimously for vice president.
+The ticket was subsequently adopted by the Anti-Monopoly Party.